gatsbyjs/gatsby/docs/docs/how-to/cloud/create-site-from-repository.md

 When creating a site from a Github repository, you'll be asked to authenticate with Github.
 In instances where you're having trouble authenticating and importing your site:

 1. Log out and log back in.
 If you are still aren't able to import the site, your Github repository is part of a Github organization, and you are not an owner of that organization, then you may not have sufficient permission to install the Gatsby Cloud app to Github.
-2. When you try to import your repository to Gatsby Cloud, we send an email to the owner(s) of that organization to authorize Gatsby Cloud.
+2. When you try to import your repository to Gatsby Cloud, an email is sent to the owner(s) of that organization to authorize Gatsby Cloud.
 Once they authorize via the link in that email, then you will be able to import your repository into Gatsby Cloud.